One-Shot Distributed Source Simulation: As Quantum as it Can Get: Entangled State Source Simulation

-where $\psi_{ACR}$ is an arbitrary purification of $\rho_{AC}$. \end{corollary} \begin{proof} This follows the definition of $C^{\ve}_{EE,S}$ and the previous proposition where we have taken the logarithm. \end{proof} There are two questions: the first would be if this strategy, when no classical side-information is allowed, is optimal.
-Roughly speaking, it is in the sense that \cite{van-2003a} showed that if one allowed LOCC and a state dependent catalyst that the error is bounded below by $\Omega(1/\log(n))$, but the universal embezzling strategy scales as $O(1/\log(n))$ where $n$ is the Schmidt rank of the seed state.
-Of course this scaling requires the error demanded be small, i.e. if the error is sufficiently large, it may be feasible to use less entanglement; this is developed further by authors of this work in a separate paper \cite{pure-state-revisited}.
-We also stress that $C^{\ve}_{EE,S}$ seems to be captured effectively by embezzling as we already argued why, in general, a classical auxiliary state could not be useful.
+where $\psi_{ACR}$ is an arbitrary purification of $\rho_{AC}$. \end{corollary} \begin{proof} Because the entanglement rank is equal to the Schmidt rank for a pure state, this follows the definition of $C^{\ve}_{EE,S}$ and the previous proposition where we have taken the logarithm. \end{proof} There are two questions: the first would be if this strategy, when no classical side-information is allowed, is optimal.
+Roughly speaking, it is in the sense that \cite{van-2003a} showed that if one allowed LOCC and a state dependent catalyst that the error is bounded below by $\Omega(1/\log(n))$, but the universal embezzling strategy scales as $O(1/\log(n))$ where $n$ is the Schmidt rank of the embezzling state being used.
+Of course this scaling requires the error demanded be small, i.e. if the error is sufficiently large, it may be feasible to use less entanglement; this question is developed further by authors of this work in a separate paper \cite{pure-state-revisited}.
+We also stress that $C^{\ve}_{\mrm{EoS,Cat}}$ seems to be captured effectively by embezzling as we already argued why, in general, a classical auxiliary state could not be useful.

 The second question would be if this strategy has any notion of compressibility in the sense that it requires less resources for many copies of an i.i.d.\ state.
 This is not so: we show this strategy scales in the number of copies. \begin{proposition} For $\ve \in (0,1)$, one can construct $\rho_{AB}^{\otimes k}$ to accuracy $\ve$ via embezzling using $\ket{\mu(n)}$ for $n > m^{1/\ve}$ where